LeTuanCS150901/Multi-criteria-project/README.md

 # Multi-criteria-project
-To run the project, please follow the following steps:
+To run the project, please follow the following steps: \n

 1.Install numpy, pandas (newest version)

 2. Replace the data_sample.csv with your data file